gear-foundation/gear-wiki/docs/api/read-state.md

 ## Cookbook

-To read state in front-end applications you can use `fetch` browser API to get buffer from `meta.wasm`:
+To read state in JavaScript applications you can use `fetch` browser API to get buffer from `meta.wasm`:

 ```javascript
 // ...